A wife ought not to make friends of her own, but to enjoy her husband’s friends in common with him. The gods are the first and most important friends.

 Wherefore it is becoming for wife to worship and to know only the gods that her husband believes in, and to shut the front door tight upon all queer rituals and outlandish superstitions.
 For with no god do stealthy and secret rites performed by a woman find any favor.

 Compounding the problem, both Jews and Christians viewed gentiles as sexually immoral people.
-Therefore, they would have wondered if sex with an unbelieving spouse would defile a Christian (1 Cor 5:9–10; 1 Cor 6:15–20).
+Therefore, the recipients of this letter wondered if sex with an unbelieving spouse would defile a Christian (1 Cor 5:9–10; 1 Cor 6:15–20).

-If the unbeliever chose to leave, then the believer was no longer bound to maintain the union.
+However, if the unbeliever chose to leave, the believer was no longer bound to maintain the union.

 Since Paul viewed matrimony as a genuine partnership, he refrained from urging the men to force submission or conversion upon their wives, even within that patriarchal culture.